 Summary: An engraving of a whale around six metres in length, within the tail of which there is faded, but just-visible man.

-The whale and man and engraving were thought to represent either a magician performing magic to entice whales to become stranded – or a man who has entered the body of a stranded whale to cure an illness.
+The whale and man and engraving were thought by McCarthy to represent either a magician performing magic to entice whales to become stranded – or a man who has entered the body of a stranded whale to cure an illness.
+Later descriptions suggest that it depicts the Cammeraygal initiation practice of whale-riding – but there is no credible substantiation of this interpretation.

-A second “man-like figure” was recorded inside the whale in 1963.
-A new article in 2008 suggested that this second figure inside the whale appeared to be a dog or a horse: if correct, this would indicate the local Cammeraygal people were still carving at the site after the arrival of white settlers in 1788.
+A second “man-like figure” was recorded inside the whale in 1963 and was incorporated into a ribbed concrete retaining wall of the Gore Hill Freeway.
+A newspaper article in 2008 suggested that this second figure inside the whale appeared to be a dog or a horse: if correct, this would indicate the local Cammeraygal people were still carving at the site after well the arrival of white settlers in 1788.

 Subscribe via Email